pilotmoon/PopClip-Extensions/source-contrib/MarkdownToRichText.popclipext/Readme.md

 # Markdown to Rich Text

-It interprets the plain text of the selection as Markdown, and converts it to Rich Text Format (RTF) and pastes it over the selection.
-If pasting is not possible, it copies it to the clipboard instead.
+It interprets the plain text of the selection as Markdown, and converts it to Rich Text Format (RTF) and copies it to the clipboard.
+(By holding ⌥⇧ you can get it to try to paste the result in place instead.)

 By contrast with the Markdown to HTML extension, which produces HTML *source code* as plain text, this extension produces RTF content which is labelled as RTF on the clipboard.
 This means it is recognised by any Mac app which supports pasting RTF content.

-By holding the Shift key you force it to copy to the clipboard instead of pasting.

 ### A note on formatting